Humility – A prerequisite leadership trait

 What puzzle pieces created this image for me?

-- A new book, “Judgment Calls”
+- A recent book, “Judgment Calls”

 - Thomas Davenport and Brook Manville use 12 case studies as examples of business leaders ensuring their organizations make the right decisions in very complex problematic situations through establishing cultures where people have the freedom to raise and explore issues and collaboratively make critical judgments.
 The author’s summarize their premise as: “Good organizational judgment is often created by leaders–not as great “deciders” themselves, but as more egoless developers of the right context and structures to allow their organizations to ﬁnd solutions more collectively.”